 Budget, Insurance, & Auditing

-All MSU Clubs shall produce an annual budget detailing all revenue (including membership fees and sponsorships) and expenses (including administrative costs and contingency planning).
+All MSU Clubs shall produce an annual budget detailing all revenue (including membership fees and sponsorships) and expenses (including administrative costs and contingency planning);

 The MSU shall provide standard insurance to all ratified MSU Clubs;

-If a club wishes to secure their own independent insurance, they must work with the Clubs Administrator.
+If a Club wishes to secure their own independent insurance, they must work with the Clubs Administrator.

-All annual budgets shall be accompanied by a year plan of project events that the club plans to hold through that year.
+All annual budgets shall be accompanied by a year plan of project events that the Club plans to hold through that year;

-Club preliminary budgets must be submitted with their ratification renewal application.
+Club preliminary budgets must be submitted with their ratification renewal application;

-Clubs Annual Budgets must be submitted by October 7th of that academic year.
+Clubs Annual Budgets must be submitted by October 7 of that academic year.

-All MSU Clubs shall submit to any audit of their financial account by the MSU Clubs Administrator, the MSU Clubs Accounting & Account Receivables Clerk, The MSU Vice-President (Finance), the MSU Director of Finance, or a designate.
+All MSU Clubs shall submit to any audit of their financial account by of:

+The MSU Clubs Administrator;

+The MSU Clubs Accounting Clerk;

+The MSU Vice-President (Finance);

+The MSU Director of Finance or a designate.

-The MSU Vice President (Finance) or the MSU Director of Finance may freeze a club’s financial account under any of the following circumstances:
+The MSU Vice President (Finance) or the MSU Director of Finance may freeze a Club’s financial account under any of the following circumstances:

-The club opens an external bank account;
+The Club opens an external bank account;

-The club is not represented at a mandatory MSU training, including mandatory training for club presidents, or does not send a designated representative;
+The Club is not represented at a mandatory MSU training, including mandatory training for Club presidents, or does not send a designated representative;

-All club executives do not attend, or complete mandatory executive training as outlined by the MSU Clubs Administrator;
+All Club executives do not attend, or complete mandatory executive training as outlined by the MSU Clubs Administrator;

-The club’s budget is not submitted by October 7th;
+The Club’s budget is not submitted by October 7;

 Spending or accounting irregularities are detected;

-There is evidence of the club violating a municipal, provincial, or federal law;
+There is evidence of the Club violating a municipal, provincial, or federal law;

-The club uses an external ticketing vendor without consulting the Clubs Accounting & Accounts receivable clerk;
+The Club uses an external ticketing vendor without consulting the Clubs Accounting clerk;

 Any other violations as determined by the Clubs Advisory Council.